What is a Bad Programmer?

 What is a module?

 A module is a subprogram.
 It is a file or a collection of files of written code.
 This code can be reused and invoked from other parts of the program.
-The term module is broad and may also refer to as component, library, package, or assembly.
+The term module is broad and can refer to a component, library, package, or assembly.

 The code is too complicated!